dplass/PyEpoc/README.txt

-PyEpoc by Morten André Steinsland <morten.a.steinsland@gmail.com>
+ï»¿PyEpoc by Morten A Steinsland <morten.a.steinsland@gmail.com>

 PyEpoc is an attempt to make a Python wrapper for the Emotiv Epoc SDK headset.